hbctraining/spatial_nanocourse/lessons/visium_hd.md

 <img src="../img/Seurat_object_projected_data_labelled.png" width="700">
 </p>

 Note that a score for the projection of each bin will be saved as a column in the metadata.
 Actually opening up the metadata again gives the opportunity to look at the `seurat_cluster.sketched` column and see many NA values, because it was only calculated for 10,000 bins.
-The `seurat_cluster.projected` shows values for every spot/bin.
+The `seurat_cluster.projected` shows values for every bin.

 <p align="center">
 <img src="../img/seurat_object_metadata_projected.png" width="700">